progval/matrix2051/README.md

 *Join Matrix from your favorite IRC client*

-An IRC server backed by Matrix.
+Matrix2051 (or M51 for short) is IRC server backed by Matrix.
 You can also see it as an IRC bouncer that connects to Matrix homeservers instead of IRC servers.

 Goals: